 In accordance with CMS guidance, the Division must develop and submit an initial spending plan and narrative that describes the activities the Division intends to implement, the expected cost of each activity, and the overall estimated funds attributable to the increase in the FMAP that the Division anticipates claiming between April 1, 2021 and March 31, 2022.
-Subsequent plans must be submitted quarterly, Please refer to this section to review the spending plans that have been submitted to CMS.
+Subsequent spending plans must be submitted quarterly, and spending narratives must be submitted semi-annually, Please refer to this section to review the spending plans that have been submitted to CMS.
 To review spending plans submitted by other states, please visit the CMS website.

 Public Input Opportunities

 The Division welcomes input from participants, providers, case managers, and other stakeholders of the Comprehensive, Supports, and Community Choices Waiver programs on how to best utilize this temporary influx of federal funding for the long-term benefit of these programs.
 Please visit this section for the updates on public meetings that will be held to obtain stakeholder feedback.
 Stakeholders may submit written feedback at any time to email@example.com.

 The Division will publicize upcoming formal feedback sessions when they are scheduled.